dims/skunkworks/v3/docs/blogpost.md

 ```
 if you want to use [eksctl](https://github.com/eksctl-io/eksctl/) instead, run the same above command with `--dry-run` to get the equivalent command and configuration yaml.

-Essentially, have enough GPU nodes, have a large volume size on each node as well as enable EFA.
+Essentially, ensure you have enough GPU nodes, allocate a large volume size per node, and enable EFA.
 You can use any tool of your choice, but remember you will have to adjust say for taints in the deployment yaml as needed.

 🔍 Why EFA?
 Elastic Fabric Adapter accelerates inter-node communication, critical for multi-GPU inference.